5 Reasons Fire Insurance Claims Are Denied

 Megan Simonsen | Nov 9, 2021

-Unfortunately, many insurers will work hard to find any excuse to underpay and even deny a claim.
-It's important to know your rights and know that you can fight back.
-To arm you with the information you need, let's discuss 5 reasons why fire insurance claims are underpaid, and worse — outright denied — and what you can do to dispute it.
+Unfortunately, many insurers will work hard to find any excuse to underpay or deny a claim.
+It's crucial to know your rights and know that you have the power to challenge their decisions.
+To help you navigate this process, let's discuss the five reasons fire insurance claims are denied or underpaid and what you can do to dispute them effectively.

 1. Insufficient Coverage